-Hello, Excellers welcome back for another blog post in my 2019 series where I share my #FormulaFriday #Excel tips.
+Hello, Excellers welcome back for another Excel blog post in my 2020 series where I share my #FormulaFriday #Excel tips.
 Today let’s look at a really handy Excel formula or a number of formulas that will tell us what numbers are missing in a sequenced data set.
 Cool huh?.
-Let’s get writing that formula.
+Let’s get writing that formula to find those missing values in Excel.

 We are going to use a number of Excel formulas.
 We will begin with the logical IF Function.
 Here is my sample data set.
 I can clearly see that some of the numbers from 1 to 20 missing.
 But just which ones?.